 We offer a continuum of developmental, academic and vocational training program options to respond to the varied needs of students in the day as well as the evening; and we provide a wide range of supportive services to help students achieve their personal and career goals.

 Community Services are a significant part of WEOC’s business.
 The Center serves as a resource to and expert in the County on workforce development issues, particularly as they relate to public policy, federal legislation and the needs of underserved populations.
-Center staff provide workshops and present position papers at a variety of public forums and venues.
-WEOC also has well established and significant partnerships with employers, other educational institutions and training providers; community based organizations, and state and local government agencies.
-The partnerships serve multiple purposes and include collaborative training on site at partner agencies, testing and assessment of potential students, targeted outreach and recruitment, referral services, etc. We partner with employers to provide internships for our students.
+Center staff provides workshops and present position papers at a variety of public forums and venues.
+WEOC also has well established and significant partnerships with employers, other educational institutions and training providers; community-based organizations, and state and local government agencies.
+The partnerships serve multiple purposes and include collaborative training on-site at partner agencies, testing, and assessment of potential students, targeted outreach and recruitment, referral services, etc. We partner with employers to provide internships for our students.
 We offer customized training for employers, and refer trained and screened candidates for available job openings.
 We also participate in community and political awareness activities such as economic development, Earned Income Tax Credit (EITC) tax preparation services, and voter registration.

-Our academic programs are designed to assist students to acquire the advanced reading, writing, math and critical thinking skills they need to take and pass the HSE exam, and/or to enter college.
+Our academic programs are designed to assist students in acquiring the advanced reading, writing, math and critical thinking skills they need to take and pass the HSE exam, and/or to enter college.
 Applicants who are interested in enrolling in vocational programs who do not have their HSE are encouraged to complete their HSE prior to enrolling in their vocational program of choice.

 WEOC’s vocational program offerings are designed to prepare students for careers in health care, business, and the knowledge economy.
 In addition to receiving occupational skills training for specific careers, many of our vocational students obtain industry or state certification in their field of study through testing.
 Vocational students often acquire practical experience in a work setting before completing training, by participating in paid or unpaid internships.